WHAT INFORMATION DO YOU NEED TO OPEN AN ACCOUNT?

 WHAT CONDITION IS UNITED PERFORMANCE METALS' 410 MATERIAL RECEIVED?

 United Performance Metals 410 is sold in an annealed condition.
 This means the product is in the softest possible condition.

-RC41 communicates the hardness of a metal on the Rockwell scale.
-In the case of the AMS 5504 specification, the metal is required to be heat treated to a hardness of between 35-45 on the Rockwell scale.
+RC41 communicates the hardness of metal on the Rockwell scale.
+In the case of the AMS 5504 specification, the metal is required to be heat-treated to a hardness of between 35-45 on the Rockwell scale.